DataCat-Platform/DataCat/components/metricsdb/docs/dev.md

 - CMake
 - CMake Tools

+# Bizon

+If you plan to change parser grammar, see [Bizon manual](https://www.gnu.org/software/bison/manual/bison.html).

 # Clangd

 If you plan to update `.clangd`, `.cland-format` files, the information below might be useful: